renwangyu/i18n-json-generater/README.md

 ```

 ### arguments
 + The first prompt is to get the path of excel file.
-The Table of the excel file is something like follow:
+The Table of the excel file is something like below:

   A|B|C|D|E|F
   --|--|--|--|--|--